 This course specialises in caring for and supporting individuals with mental health issues in a variety of settings, including hospitals, the community and with independent and voluntary organisations.
 You will learn how to assess the needs of the patient, communicate effectively with professional colleagues, and provide sensitive support for the patient and their families.
 You will also develop leadership and management skills required to motivate and supervise others.

-This integrated unit will equip you with the necessary clinical skills, numeracy skills and knowledge of underpinning Anatomy and Physiology to deliver safe, effective, and competent nursing care.
-This unit will include one split placement with adult to facilitate the Aseptic Technique assessment in practice.
+This integrated unit will equip you with the necessary clinical skills, numeracy skills and knowledge of underpinning anatomy and physiology to deliver safe, effective, and competent nursing care.
+This unit will include one split placement with adults to facilitate the aseptic technique assessment in practice.

 Nursing in a Contemporary Society

 This integrated unit will explore the wider determinants of health and focus on the principles of safeguarding of at risk groups.
 Key themes include the development of self-awareness within the context of effective communication.
 There will be an emphasis on the safeguarding of at risk and vulnerable groups whilst adopting a holistic and preventative approach to health and wellbeing.
 The concept of advocacy will be explored in relation to mental health.
 You will study with the adult nursing students for core lectures and in dedicated mental health groups for specialist content.

 In year 2, you have the opportunity to complete an additional, self-funded placement.
 This elective placement is part of the Global Nursing and Health unit, which explores contemporary, global challenges such as malnutrition and poverty and the opportunities for health and wellbeing.

 Some of the topics you’ll explore in year 2 include how models of therapy and counselling theories (such as cognitive behavioural therapy) work in practice, medication and the ethics of medicine management, and managing challenging situations.

 Global Nursing and Health